BashEdThomps/dream-engine/README.md

 ## Dream

 Dream is a modular and utilitarian 3D Engine.

 ### Modularity

 Dream allows you to implement plug-ins for your favorite tech.
 A plug-in may be to a graphics library, input device or other fancy piece of I/O tech.
 Those listed below are included as part of Dream.
-I've chosen to utilise open software and formats for obvious reasons.

 * **Animation**
     * DreamAnimation